Skip to content

 The goal is to ensure that injured workers receive the necessary medical care they need to recover from their injuries and return to work.

-Under Florida law, medical benefits should cover all reasonable and necessary medical care related to the injury or illness.
+Florida law mandates that medical benefits cover all essential medical care related to the injury or illness.

 It’s important to note that the employer or the insurance company has the right to choose the treating physician for the injured worker.
 However, the worker is entitled to request a one-time change of physician if they are not satisfied with the treatment they are receiving.